 pool directive.
 The directive can be used for names that resolve to multiple addresses.
 For good reliability the client should have at least three servers.
 The

-To stabilize the initial synchronisation on the next start, the estimated drift of the system clock is saved by adding the
+To stabilize the initial synchronisation on the next start, the estimated drift of the system clock is saved to a file specified by the

 If the system clock can be far from the true time after boot for any reason,